dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

 Bookmark - Trying to connect the app to my local database.
 I think the flask migration is not working because something is messed up in my db connection config.
 I successfully installed psycopg2-binary.
+I don't think I need to re/start the PostGres server on my Mac anymore;
+I can connect to the db via command line.